Tour India’s Gujarat & Rajasthan

 The states of Gujarat and Rajasthan, located on the western border of India, are rich in tribal arts, resplendent architecture, and ancient remains of the many civilizations that have crossed this land, including the Mughals who ruled much of India from the 16th to the 19th century.
 Along with various diverse and interesting cultures, a multitude of religions call this area home.

-Far Horizons’ 18-day journey includes ten breathtaking UNESCO World Heritage sites: Victoria Terminus, Victorian and Art Deco Ensemble, and Elephanta Cave in Mumbai; the ancient walled city of Ahmedabad; the dazzling Rani ki Vav stepwell in Patan; magnificent Jaisalmer Fort; Amber Fort and The Jantar Mantar Observatory in the Pink City of Jaipur; and the imposing Red Fort and beautiful Tomb of Humayun in Delhi.
+Far Horizons’ 18-day journey includes ten breathtaking UNESCO World Heritage sites: Victoria Terminus, Victorian and Art Deco Ensemble, and Elephanta Cave in Mumbai; the ancient walled city of Ahmedabad; the dazzling Rani Ki Vav stepwell in Patan; magnificent Jaisalmer Fort; Amber Fort and the Jantar Mantar Observatory in the Pink City of Jaipur; and the imposing Red Fort and beautiful Tomb of Humayun in Delhi.

 But there’s more!
 See Gujarat’s prehistoric Lothal, more than 4,000 years old.
 View Jain sanctuaries, Hindu temples, Sufi shrines, and glorious mosques.
 Walk through stunning royal palaces, ornately decorated step wells, and impressive fortresses towering over the countryside.
 Travel by bus, 4×4, and camel through the Great Thar Desert to see small traditional villages.
 And enjoy the vibrant local markets bursting with hand-woven carpets, traditional paintings, tie-dye fabrics, embroideries, appliqué work, and so much more.